psyrun/Advance.Penetration.Testing/APT.md

 `arp -a`
 * Windows net commands for locating shares and disabling protections.
 * ftp and tftp bring in your addition tools
-* telnet for banner grabbing in the local intranet
+* TELNET for banner grabbing in the local intranet
 * Check for utilities(especially in Linux)
 * Route Print
 * This will display the routing table of our computer; the netstat -r command can also be used for this